scotthewitt/ruby-zosc/README.md

 Messages received on port 9090 are routed to localhost port 9091 Messages received on port 9092 from the network are routed to localhost port 9091

-See the Max MSP 5 example patcher for a demo.

 REQUIREMENTS
 --------------------------
 * Ruby 1.9.1+ or JRuby